vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1281
 To please with the thought and delight with the sight, Belongs not to liquor but love.
-PS
+(P.S.
+Sundaram)
 Yes
 1282
 Where love is as large as a palm tree,
 Even millet of sulk is misplaced. *
-KV, PS
+KV, (P.S.
+Sundaram)

 1283
 Let him neglect me and do what he will.
 My eyes will not rest till they see him.
-PS
+(P.S.
+Sundaram)

 1284
 My friend, I went all set to quarrel,
 But my heart forgot and clasped him.
-PS
+(P.S.
+Sundaram)
 Yes
 1285
 Like eyes that can’t see the painting brush,
 I don’t see his faults when I see him. *
-MS
+(M.S.
+Poornalingam Pillai)

 1286
 When I see him I see no faults, and when I don't,
 I see nothing but faults! *
-PS
+(P.S.
+Sundaram)

 1287
 It is folly to plunge into a known raging stream.
 Likewise, why sulk and plumb known lies? *
-PS
+(P.S.
+Sundaram)

 1288
 The drunkard seeks wine knowing well its shame;
 So does your bosom to me, O thief! *
-SI
+(K.R.
+Srinivasa Iyengar)
 Yes
 1289
 Love is more delicate than flower;
 Not many handle it properly. *
-JN
+(J. Narayanaswamy)

 1290
 Though hostile in the eyes, she was faster than me
 To break down and unite.
-KK
+(K. Kannan)

 Notes:
 1281.
-Compare with 1090: "Wine won't delight unless imbibed, but love with a look delights!" - PS and with 1201: "Love is sweeter than wine; its mere thought intoxicates" – PS
+Compare with 1090: "Wine won't delight unless imbibed, but love with a look delights!" - (P.S.
+Sundaram) and with 1201: "Love is sweeter than wine; its mere thought intoxicates" – (P.S.
+Sundaram)
 1282.
 Compare with couplets 104 & 433 for the use of same similes “Millet” and “Palm tree”.
 “To the discerning even millet of aid is as big as a palm tree.” and “To those ashamed of wrong doings, even a millet of fault is as big as a palm-tree”
 1283.
 Compare with 1178.
 Five of the seven seers (metrical feet) between these two couplets are same! “பேணாது பெட்டார் உளர்-மன்னோ மற்று அவர்க் காணாது அமைவு இல கண்.”
 1284.
 Compare with 1294.
-"Who will consult you hereafter, my heart, having failed to sulk before yielding?" * - MS, PS.
+"Who will consult you hereafter, my heart, having failed to sulk before yielding?" * - (M.S.
+Poornalingam Pillai), (P.S.
+Sundaram).
 Also with 1259.
-“Determined to sulk I went, but when my heart merged, I too went and clasped him.” * (JN, PS)
+“Determined to sulk I went, but when my heart merged, I too went and clasped him.” * ((J. Narayanaswamy), (P.S.
+Sundaram))
 1288.
 Through disgraceful, drunkards seek to drink again.
 Even so, I long for your bosom in spite of your trickery.
 130
 Complaint to the heart